 How do I report a defect?

-First, please check your lease to verify the length of your defect period, as this may vary.
-Your defects policy will start from the date of completion on your new home.
-If you need to report a defect, please contact our Customer Services team at firstname.lastname@example.org or call 0303 303 0003.
+If you have purchased a new build, your property will be covered by a defects period, usually 12 months from the date of completion.
+If you need to report a defect, please contact our Customer Services team or call 0303 303 0003.

-Once your defect period is over, any maintenance on your property will be your responsibility (unless covered by the buildings insurance policy).
+Once your defect period is over, any maintenance on your property will be your responsibility.

 Who do I speak to if I want to report a neighbourhood issue, or if I am struggling to pay the rent?